GandhamRaghavendra/PayWal-App/README.md

 # [PayWal-App](https://paywal.netlify.app/index.html)
-This is a Payment Wallet application that provides `RESTful` web services for managing wallet transactions.
-The application also includes a simple HTML/CSS/JS frontend for viewing and managing wallet transactions.
+PayWal is a Payment Wallet application that integrates both frontend and backend.
+The backend part of the application is built using the Spring Boot framework and provides RESTful web services for managing wallet transactions.
+The frontend part of the application is built using HTML, CSS, and JavaScript.

 ## Techstack/tools Used
 - Back-end